-For this cannabis strain review, I tried out some Headband that’s made by Sundial Cannabis under the Palmetto brand.
-In Quebec, they named it “Beandeau” which is a literal French translation of Headband, cute touch.
+For this cannabis strain review, I tried out some Headband that Sundial Cannabis makes under the Palmetto brand.
+In Quebec, they named it “Bandeau” which is a literal French translation of Headband, cute touch.
 This came in with 19.2% THC and an inconsiderable amount of CBD (the range is between 18-24%).
 Although the SQDC shows this as a Sativa strain, this is more of a balanced hybrid based on my research (even Palmetto’s website shows this).
 Below is a detailed breakdown of this cultivar.

 Terpene Profile: Pinene, myrcene, humulene, ocimene and terpineol.